fengyu20/safe-biking-in-paris/README.md

 ### Introduction

-Before starting the machine learning phase, let’s first take a look at the dataset.
+Before starting the machine learning phase, let's first take a look at the dataset.

 ### How to use it